 That’s it!
 Love ’em and they might outlive their owners!
 And in the meantime, provide you with spring flowers that are beloved by both gardeners and non gardeners alike.

-Here is a taste of Peony varieties that should be easily available and are good choices for any garden!
+These all should be easily available and are good choices for any garden!

 Sarah Bernhardt is one of the most planted peonies of all time, and is an old fashioned variety from the early 1900’s.
 It grows to 36 inches and blooms in June, and has a light fragrance.